Welcome! We are so glad that your student is considering enrolling in the Raider Orchestra Program!

 Most students and parents choose to rent an instrument, rather than purchasing one outright.
 In our opinion, this is the best way to obtain an instrument.
 Many of our students start out on ¾-size instruments (this is based on the size of the student) and move up to a full size as they grow.
 Students usually move into a full sized instrument toward the end of 6th grade and at that time an upgrade will be necessary.
 By renting, you do not find yourselves stuck with a small sized instrument and then needing to purchase a full size as well.

 Be very careful when considering purchasing an instrument on the web.
 These instruments can be (and usually are) of very low quality and often last only a few months.
-Call Ms. Willson with specific questions about instruments.
+Reach out to Mr. Mitchell with specific questions about instruments.

 Why should my child have two options for instrument choice when joining?